dact-chant/PyCantus/docs/source/development_docs.md

 and manipulating Gregorian chant data, e.g. the CantusCorpus v1.0 dataset.
 The “division of labour” between the library and dataset is shown in the schema bellow.
 Most importantly, PyCantus implements a data model for CantusCorpus v1.0.
-However, the library is an independent component, so the data model can be re-used for datasets assembled from other sources of chant data (e.g. Corpus Monodicum database).
+However, the library is an independent component, so the data model can be reused for datasets assembled from other sources of chant data (e.g. Corpus Monodicum database).

 ![Schema of PyCantus and CCv1.0 contributions.](_static/img/pycantus_schema_cleaned.png)

-PyCantus functionality is introduced by a tutorial which guides the user through the steps required to prepare a sub-corpus for experiments.
+PyCantus functionality is introduced by a tutorials which guides the user through the steps required to prepare a sub-corpus for experiments.
 The library source code and documentation are available at [https://github.com/dact-chant/PyCantus](https://github.com/dact-chant/PyCantus).

+The design of the library is influenced by the idea of two different kinds of users: a group of programmers who are getting into Gregorian chant, and then (hopefully) a group of chant experts who are getting into its computer processing.
+Therefore in design choices of some features one can observe an unusual inflexibility.
+That is motivated by attempts to do not let people shoot themselves into foot too easily.
+Also the data are kind of "alive" and so part of the responsibilities that would usually lie on such library is in this case "in the datasets" (this holds especially around validation).

 ## Content
 - [Data Model](#data-model)